Wage & employment contract

 How is overtime compensated?

-- Overtime must be compensated with a wage supplement of 25%.
+- Overtime must be compensated with a wage surcharge of 25%.

 - However, overtime can also be compensated for by time off of at least the same duration.
 This requires your consent and a written agreement between you and your employer.

-- Executives with a management contract are generally not entitled to a salary supplement.
+- Executives with a management contract are usually not entitled to a wage supplement.
 This is regulated in the employment contract.

-If you are sick or injured, you will continue to receive your wages for a certain period of time.
+If you are ill or injured, you will continue to receive your salary for a certain period of time.

-If you are sick or if you do not feel well during pregnancy, you must inform your employer as soon as possible.
+If you are ill or if you do not feel well during pregnancy, you must inform your employer as soon as possible.

 As a rule, you must submit a medical certificate of incapacity for work from the 3rd day of absence.
-Check with your employer to find out which regulation applies to you.
+Ask your employer which regulation applies to you.

 You will continue to receive your salary for a certain period of time.